Building managers guide

 Information about the university's procedures for inclement weather closure, designated employees and parking can be found on the VCU Human Resources inclement weather procedures web page.

-- Maintain clean workspaces free of clutter.
+- Maintaining clean workspaces free of clutter.

 - ABC fire extinguishers are provided in VCU buildings and can be used to extinguish most types of fires (e.g., electrical, paper or wood).
 However, Class D fire extinguishers should be available in spaces that work with combustible metals (e.g., magnesium or sodium).

-- Do not prop open fire rated doors.
+- Not propping open fire rated doors.